CMayo64/Advanced_Database_Systems_Assignment/report.md

 SYSTEM OVERVIEW:
 High-level overview of how system functions, can use screen shots if it helps.
 Should consider aspects like:
 - Briefly describing all datastores including databases, file systems & media data stores.
-- Key biews & interfaces.
+- Key views & interfaces.
 - Including a diagram of the key system components & how they are linked.

 KEY DESIGN DECISIONS